There are four defining characteristics of a Community Science Workshop:

 - Family Science; an event specifically targeting families – can be at a school, at a CSW site, or at an outside location.
 This can be ongoing or a one-time event.

 - Teacher Training; CSW staff train teachers and other educators in the Community Science Workshop model of education.
 This can happen at the site, at schools, or at outside locations.

 - Community Events; one-time events to which CSW staff bring materials and exhibits, ie., Earth Day, Science Fairs, parades, etc.

 - Mobile Science Units; a vehicle that travels to different locations in the community, with CSW capabilities built in.
 May support a Satellite site, Community Event or other program element above

 The scientific processes of observation and discovery are at the heart of any CSW activity, be it sewing a purse, re-wiring an electric car, comparing mammalian femurs, or playing with a bicycle wheel gyroscope.
-All of the Workshops have most of the following elements, with some being stronger in a given area than others.
+You might find some of the following when you walk in the door to a CSW:

 - Electronics – including materials for building simple circuits, soldering, voltmeters, and exhibits such as Van de Graaf generators and oscilloscopes.

 - Welder and scrap metal for assembling chopper bikes, go-karts, and other projects.

 - Logic and topology puzzles, made in the Workshop or makeable there.